Frise chronologique

 1834

-Birth of the ‘Comité des travaux historiques et scientifiques’ (Committee for historical and scientific research)
+Creation of the ‘Comité des travaux historiques et scientifiques’ (Committee for historical and scientific research)

 1839

-Creation of the Bibliothèque de l'École des Chartes
+Creation of the Bibliothèque de l'École des chartes

 1846

-The Second Birth of the School
+The Second Birth of the École

-An ordinance of 31 December 1846 established the School's modern structure: multidisciplinary teaching that highlighted the diversity of historical sources, its director, premises, and library, and the requirement for students to submit a ‘public paper on their chosen theme’ to obtain their diploma.
+An ordinance of 31 December 1846 established the École's modern structure: multidisciplinary teaching that highlighted the diversity of historical sources, its director, premises, and library, and the requirement for students to submit a ‘public paper on their chosen theme’ to obtain their diploma.
 This was the origin of the thesis, for which an abstract was then published in Positionsdes thèses

 1897